 Please review the list of documents you will need to bring to apply.
 You must live in Mecklenburg County to apply.

-You must live in Mecklenburg County to be eligible for assistance here.
+Low income residents of Mecklenburg County may be eligible for short-term assistance here.

 You will need to provide legible copies of the following along with your application: